Eye Damage from the Sun

 Cataracts: This condition is characterized by a gradual clouding of the lens, and can severely impair vision over time.
 They can be removed surgically.

 Certain Cancers: Squamous cell cancers of the conjunctiva can eventually result in loss of sight.
-They first appear as a nodule on the front of the eye, and grow slowly.
-Skin cancer can develop on the thin skin around the eyes, and especially the eyelids.
+They first appear as nodules on the front of the eye and grow slowly.
+Skin cancer can develop on the thin skin around the eyes, especially the eyelids.
 Some skin growths can be benign while others are cancerous (malignant).

-Pterygium: Also known as ‘surfer’s eye’, this noncancerous overgrowth of the conjuntiva begins at the inner corner of the eye and can spread across the cornea.
-They usually resembles flesh in appearance.
-As they grow, they can impact vision, but can be removed surgically.
+Pterygium: Also known as ‘surfer’s eye’, this noncancerous overgrowth of the conjunctiva begins at the inner corner of the eye and can spread across the cornea.
+They usually resemble flesh in appearance.
+As they grow, they can impact vision but can be removed surgically.

 Leave a comment